-The purpose of this guide is to explain how this product works, the funds it invests in and how we manage your money.
+The purpose of this guide is to explain how these products work, the funds they invest in and how we manage your money.
 At the end of the guide there is a helpful glossary of some of the financial and insurance terms we've used.
 The terms in bold font are those that you'll find in the glossary.

-There are separate guides available for our other with-profits policies and plans, and also for the with-profits business in the RNPFN Fund and Teachers Assurance Fund.
+There are separate guides available for our with-profits LV= ISA, other with-profits policies and plans, and also for the with-profits business in the RNPFN Fund and Teachers Assurance Fund.
 You can download a copy from our website LV.com, or we'll be pleased to send you one.